Requires a Doctoral degree plus a minimum 36 credit hours of additional study.

 DISSERTATION ONLY OPTION

-• The dissertation topic must be religious in nature, appropriate to fundamental Christian Doctrine.
-Areas of focus may include but are not limited to: Theology, Systematic Theology, Biblical Theology, and Biblical Studies.
-All, however, must have a firm theological premise upon which they are based.
+• The dissertation topic must be religious in nature, appropriate to the field of Christian Education.
+It must have a firm theological premise upon which it is based.

 • Participants are expected to be proficient in English language skills.
 Participants must have access to a computer, appropriate software, email and Internet, and academic library resources, with all work expected to be submitted and exchanged on-line via the internet, and final draft copy by USPS (Certified Mail).